erwinsmit/blog/src/pages/deploy-azure-functions-github-actions/index.md

 2. Because there is no write access it's also not possible to use the [Azure App Service Editor](https://social.technet.microsoft.com/wiki/contents/articles/36467.understanding-the-azure-app-service-editor.aspx).
 During development I love this feature to test changes quickly without having to wait for deployments.

-## Alternative ways for deploying Azure Function with Github Actions
+## Alternative ways for deploying Azure Function with GitHub Actions

 ### Using the Azure CLI
 Instead of using the recommended **actions/checkout@v2** it's also possible to use the Azure CLI directly in the .yml file.
 Before doing so, it's required to run a [login command](https://github.com/marketplace/actions/azure-login) first.
 To run this you'll need deployment credentials which can be generated through the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) for example.